project-repo/cagebreak/man/cagebreak-socket.7.md

 	- JSON
 		- event_name: "resize_tile"
 		- tile_id: tile id as an integer
-		- old_dims: list of pixels [x pixels of lower left corner, y pixels of lower left corner, x pixels of upper right corner, y pixels of upper right corner
+		- old_dims: list of coordinates [x coordinate of lower left corner, y coordinate of lower left corner, x coordinate of upper right corner, y coordinate of upper right corner]
-		- new_dims: list of pixels [x pixels of lower left corner, y pixels of lower left corner, x pixels of upper right corner, y pixels of upper right corner
+		- new_dims: list of coordinate [x coordinate of lower left corner, y coordinate of lower left corner, x coordinate of upper right corner, y coordinate of upper right corner]
 		- workspace: workspace number as an integer
 		- output: name of the output as a string